Right-wing extremism and group hatred are global phenomena

 The prevention of right-wing extremism, group-focused hatred (“enmity”), religiously appearing and other sorts of violent extremism has a European and global dimension which can hardly be overestimated.
 For one the followers of such movements/organisations – and in particular of right-wing extremism – are very well connected internationally, both on personal and economic levels.
-Moreover, the field practitioners and mentors who work in prevention, distancing and exit facilitation in the different countries, face quite similar methodological and political challenges – and may thus support each other very well.
+Moreover, field practitioners and mentors who work in prevention, distancing and exit facilitation in the different countries, face quite similar methodological and political challenges – and may thus support each other very well.
 It has always been a quite impressive experience how much the colleagues valued any European practice exchange.
-This was due to the richness of methods, approaches and context variations which came up in the colleagues’ dialog.
+This is due to the richness of methods, approaches and context variations which comes up in the colleagues’ dialog.
 But also the absence of national competition, territoriality, and animosity – as well as the break from rather isolated working conditions as well as from the political tensions under which the colleagues sometimes have to work, is highly welcomed and cherished by them and has a positive impact on them.

 cultures interactive has been engaging since many years in various international initiatives and networks of preventing violent extremism and group-focused hatred – and has provided consultancy for governments and governmental organizations.
 Harald Weilnböck has been active in the Radicalisation Awareness Network (RAN) since early preparation stages, co-chaired the RAN Derad working group and at the same time built up the European Network of Deradicalisation.
 A prior project in Northern Ireland has preceded these activities.
 Silke Baer has been cooperating with the OSCE since many years.